 You only get one shot for a good first impression.
 While your posture, clothes, and language do matter in a business context, nothing contributes more than your very own business card.
 Let’s face it.
 People do judge a book by its cover and you will be judged, frequently so, on how your business card looks.
+Whether you print business cards on plastic, foil, and other materials, the effectiveness of using business cards fall heavily on the designs used.

 Get out your business card right now.
 I’m sure you have one in your possession.
 After all, a good businessperson always carries business cards in case they meet potential clients or business partners.
 Check its design.
 Are the colors faded?
 Are the design elements outdated?
 What about the content?
 Is the information you included on your business card still accurate?